jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Create User With Sudo*](images/Chapter-03/fedora-install/create-user-with-sudo-390-by-200.png "Create User With Sudo")

 You can click the *Finish Install* button to complete the install.
 You will be presented with a final *Quit* button which will exit the installer and drop you back into the *Live* desktop.
 In order to reboot the system you need to open the system menu via the downwards facing white triangle in the upper right hand corner.
 The reboot icon is located under the traditional power icon.
 Once restarted congratulations you have successfully installed and can begin using your installed Fedora 32 system.

-### VirtualBox Extensions

-You may have noticed that when a guest VM is successfully installed the screen resolution may be very small and the mouse integration features are not working.
-By default VirtualBox doesn't know what your host systems underlying hardware is.
-So it guesses by providing a lowest common denominator set of hardware drivers, usually for pretty old, but well known set of hardware.
-In order to install higher quality drivers to enable more features VirtualBox provides something called *"guest additions"* to enable exclusive features that are not normally available in an operating system.
-These features include things such as shared folders, cut and paste support, and even support for multiple monitors and higher resolutions.

-VirtualBox Guest Additions can be installed by selecting an installed virtual machine and selecting the menu item under __DEVICES__ then select the "Insert Guest Additions CD Image."
-For Windows and Mac as the guest VM OS this is a pretty straight forward install - the attached Guest Additions ISO appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.
-For Linux you need to compile these extensions into the kernel and some extra tools are needed.

-#### Package Managers for installing software

-This goes for any distro that derive from Debian.
-You will need to install the following from the commandline to assist with the compiling and installation of VirtualBox drivers.
-In order to do this we will talk about the various features, tool, and processes of installing software.
-Generally this is done via **package managers**.

 ## Package Managers